daimajia/little-bear-dictionary/readme.md

     if you have update ADT to version 22 , please copy `android-support-library-v4` to `libs` directory.

-*	 step1: Git clone all	the libraries:
+*	 step1: you should know all the libraries this project is using:
 	*	[ActionBarSherlock](https://github.com/JakeWharton/ActionBarSherlock)
 	*	[SlidingMenu](https://github.com/jfeinstein10/SlidingMenu)
 	*	[HoloEveryWhere](https://github.com/Prototik/HoloEverywhere)